 - Consolidated Electrical Distributors, Inc.

-- Modern Woodmen of America
+- Hospital Corporation of America

 - Nissan North America

-Administration (B.B.A.) degree with majors in Business Administration, Entrepreneurship, and Management.
+Administration (B.B.A.) degree with majors in Business Administration, Business Innovation and Entrepreneurship, and Management.
 Minors are available in Entrepreneurship and Management; the department participates

-For complete curriculum details, click on the REQUIREMENTS tab above.
+For complete curriculum details, click on the REQUIREMENTS button to the right.

-Management, Supply Chain Management Concentration, M.S.
+Supply Chain Management, M.S.